 You will have significant responsibility, client contact and the ability to have a meaningful impact on the success of the firm at all stages of your career.
 We recognize the importance of developing leaders and fostering the social and entrepreneurial aspects of the law.
-You will receive top compensation and benefits based on your performance and contribution to the collective efforts of the firm.
+You will receive competitive compensation and benefits based on your performance and contribution to the collective efforts of the firm.
 We will provide you with access to resources including technology, incentive to contribute to the community and the ability to maintain a balanced lifestyle.

-The upside and downside of your opportunity is that the firm's clients will quickly become your clients.
+The upside of your opportunity is that the firm's clients will quickly become your clients.
 This means that when several projects are coming to a head at the same time, you won't be able to bow out of any of them because the client is relying on you.
 But it also means that clients think of you as their attorney, so it won't be long before they start coming to you directly for help.

 We generally staff our matters in teams consisting of one or two partners and an associate.
 Our associates have direct contact with partners and work through complex issues with their guidance.
 It is normal business for associates to have face-to-face meetings with partners, even the most senior, to discuss legal problems and propose solutions.
 Partners provide invaluable feedback and freely share their experience and wisdom based on years of industry experience.